emmaboehm/emmaboehmweb.github.io/about.md

 # {{ page.title }}
 <!-- some comment -->

-I'm a current Ph.D. student in Dr. Jen Lau's lab at Indiana University - Bloomington.
+I am an evolutionary ecologist interested in how plant populations respond to rapid environmental changes.
+I am currently Ph.D. candidate in Dr. Jen Lau's lab at Indiana University - Bloomington.